Schedule Videos KeYmaera X Piazza Autolab Grand Prix

 - and (15-251 Great Theoretical Ideas in Computer Science or 21-241 Matrix algebra or 18-202 Mathematical Foundations of Electrical Engineering or equivalent)

-This course counts as a Logics/Languages elective in the Computer Science curriculum or as fulfilling the Programming Languages star requirement.
+The 15-424 course counts as a Logics/Languages elective in the Computer Science curriculum.
+The 15-824 course fulfills the Programming Languages star requirement.

 - METHOD OF EVALUATION: